Top 10 Strangest Broadcast Interruptions

 5 The Frantic Caller From Area 51

-In 1997, while the popular talk show Cost to Cost AM was playing, the show's creator and host at the time Art Bell received a call from a man claiming to have worked at Area 51.
-He spoke in a frenzied voice and seemed quite terrified as he spoke of extradimensional beings and government plots that would have horrific effects on our world.
 Although this wasn't exactly a hacking like the others on the list, it was incredibly unexpected and caused a strange, unexplained disruption to the transmission.
-As the caller got more and more upset, the show temporarily went off air.
-This was caused by a mysterious satellite failure in the transmitter that was carrying the show, leading many to believe the government shut it down to stop him from spilling too much information.
+As the caller became more and more upset, the show temporarily went off the air.
+This was reportedly caused by a mysterious satellite failure in the transmitter that was carrying the show, leading many to believe the government shut it down to prevent him from revealing too much information.

 6 The 2006 Lebanon War

-In 2006, Hezbollah soldiers infiltrated Israel and abducted two Israeli soldiers.
-Their leader would release the prisoners through indirect negotiations and trade, when all the Israelis were against the idea of discussing with terrorists.
-A war broke out between the two causing them to attack and invade the other.
-In the midst of the battle, Hezbollah's T.V. station Al-Manar T.V. was hacked by Israel.
-They broadcasted anti-Hezbollah propaganda, such as showing their leader with crosshairs on his image and three gunshot sounds.
-A voice then appeared saying "Your day is coming" and shots of the Israeli Air Force destroying targets in Lebanon.
+In the midst of the conflict, Hezbollah's TV station, Al-Manar TV, was hacked by Israel.
+They broadcast anti-Hezbollah propaganda, such as showing their leader with crosshairs on his image and three gunshot sounds.
+A voice then stated, "Your day is coming," followed by footage of the Israeli Air Force destroying targets in Lebanon.

 7 The Captain Midnight Incident